jaspyha/cse15l-lab-reports/week1/week1report.md

 RSA key fingerprint is XXXX.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
+Then type "yes" into the terminal and press enter.

 A successful login will display a lot of statistics about the server
 ![](https://cdn.discordapp.com/attachments/975608841838415872/1064632487881482281/image.png)